-The Federal Accounting Standards Advisory Board (FASAB or "the Board") encourages you to become familiar with all proposals in the Technical Bulletin (TB) before responding to the questions below.
+The Federal Accounting Standards Advisory Board (FASAB or "the Board") encourages you to become familiar with all proposals in the Technical Bulletin (TB) before responding to the questions for respondents (QFR) in this section.
 In addition to the questions below, the Board also welcomes your comments on other aspects of the proposed TB.
 Because FASAB may modify the proposals before a final TB is issued, it is important that you comment on proposals that you favor as well as any that you do not favor.
 The Board especially appreciates comments that include the reasons for your views.